-> This game spawned a quite popular series that peaked with the 2nd title, Lechuck’s Revenge, despite a small controversy (which we’ll tackle on when we’ll review it).
+This game spawned a quite popular series that peaked with the 2nd title, LeChuck’s Revenge, despite a small controversy (which we’ll tackle when we’ll review it).

 So, what did you think of the anniversary so far?
 I hope you’ve enjoyed the review and please share your thoughts in the comment section below or on our social media.
 Until then, keep on buccaneering and playing!